CT-Data-Collaborative/reports/README.md

 `python pdf_server.py`

 #### Testing The Application
 This application has a testing file, using Flask and python UnitTest based functions.
-To run this test, and any future test that get implemented, simply execute `python pdf_server_tests.py` from the command line.
+To run this test, and any future test that get implemented, simply follow the instructions above for running activating the virtualenv, and execute `python pdf_server_tests.py` to run the testing script.
 The output should illustrate if any changes to the current working repository have broken the functionality for the tests involved.
 Currently, only a file comparison for the Town Profiles is implemented.

 #### Testing External Calls